 Not all services and features are available in all regions – newer services tend to become available in the provider’s home country first;

 A private cloud is the same as the public cloud in design.
-The key difference is that the private cloud infrastructure is provisioned for exclusive use by a single organization with multiple users in it, for example, different business units.
-It can be owned, managed and operated by the organization itself, a third-party service provider, or a combination of them both.
-It can also exist on or off the organization’s premises.
+The key difference is that the private cloud infrastructure is provisioned for exclusive use by a single organisation with multiple users in it, for example, different business units.
+It can be owned, managed and operated by the organisation itself, a third-party service provider, or a combination of them both.
+It can also exist on or off the organisation’s premises.

 You might think this sounds a lot like an in-house data center and that's because it is.
 The difference is that resources within the data center are provided and consumed through a cloud infrastructure.

-A private cloud model has the advantage of more customizable storage and network components, tighter control over corporate information, and high levels of security and reliability.
+A private cloud model has the advantage of more customisable storage and network components, tighter control over corporate information, and high levels of security and reliability.
 However, these do come at a price.

-It might be owned, managed, and operated by one or more of the organizations in the community, a third-party cloud provider, or a combination of them both and can exist on or off premises.
-Each organization in a community cloud has the same security, privacy and performance requirements, and the model is particularly suited for organizations that work on joint projects and can share the costs.
+It might be owned, managed, and operated by one or more of the organisations in the community, a third-party cloud provider, or a combination of them both and can exist on or off premises.
+Each organisation in a community cloud has the same security, privacy and performance requirements, and the model is particularly suited for organisations that work on joint projects and can share the costs.

 An example of community cloud is the GovCloud regions of some of the public cloud providers.
 Access is only available to customers working on US Government projects who require stringent security measures but need to share the same resources.